Numerical simulation of type II primordial black hole formation

 We refer to the mass at this time as the initial BH mass.
 In a type A PBH, the BH apparent horizon appears as a future-outer trapping horizon, while it appears as a bifurcating outer trapping horizon in type B. We also calculate the final PBH mass by estimating the effect of the accretion.
 The accretion process is well described by the mass accretion model, often called Novikov-Zeldovich or Bondi accretion~\cite{Zeldovich:1967lct,1952MNRAS.112..195B}.
 In this accretion model, the time evolution of the mass is given by

-where $\rho_b = \rho_{b,0} (t_0/t)^2$ is the background energy density, and $F$ is a constant that corresponds to the efficiency of accretion, which is commonly numerically found to be of order $\mathcal{O}(1)$.
+where $\rho_b = \rho_{b,0} (t_0/t)^2$ is the background energy density, and $F$ is a nondimensional constant that corresponds to the efficiency of accretion, which is commonly numerically found to be of order $\mathcal{O}(1)$ and will depend on the details of the accretion process.
 It is important to note that Eq.~\eqref{eq:NZ_formula} is not valid at the time of formation of the trapping horizon since it neglects the cosmological expansion as Carr and Hawking (1974)~\cite{10.1093/mnras/168.2.399} already pointed out.
 However, once we have a quasi-stationary flow into the PBH, it will correctly describe the accretion into the PBHs for sufficiently long times.
 The integrated solution is,